Summary: in this tutorial, you will learn how to use the SQL IN

 The IN

-is a logical operator in SQL.
+is one of logical operators in SQL.
 The IN

-operator returns true if a value is in a set of values or false otherwise.
+if a value is in a set of values or false

 operator: